Portfolio

 Seminars and Lectures

-Guest lecturer in the Gavin Yamey’s course, Global Health Policy: Transforming Evidence into Action, Duke Global Health Institute, Durham, NC — March 2025.
+Duke Global Health Institute, Guest Lecturer in Gavin Yamey’s course Global Health Policy: Transforming Evidence into Action, Durham, NC, USA, March 2025.
 Global Health 2050: The 3rd Report of the Lancet Commission on Investing in Health (CIH 3.0).

-Development Research Day, Lund University, Sweden — October 2017.
-Maternal Height and Child Development in sub-Saharan Africa: Mechanisms and Interventions.
+Lund University, Development Research Day, Lund, Sweden, October 2017.
+Maternal Height and Child Development in Sub-Saharan Africa: Mechanisms and Interventions.

-Landmark Meeting, Harvard TH Chan School of Public Health, Boston, USA — August 2017.
+Harvard T.H.
+Chan School of Public Health, Landmark Meeting, Boston, MA, USA, August 2017.
 Temporal Changes in the Association between Parental Education and Child Health: Evidence from 86 Demographic and Health Surveys from 43 Low- and Middle-Income Countries.

-Landmark Meeting, Harvard TH Chan School of Public Health, Boston, USA — November 2016.
+Harvard T.H.
+Chan School of Public Health, Landmark Meeting, Boston, MA, USA, November 2016.
 Influence of Disease Environment in Infancy on Child Health and Education in Sub-Saharan Africa.

 Conference Presentations

-The Population Association of America Annual Meeting, New Orleans, LA, USA — April 2023.
+Population Association of America Annual Meeting, New Orleans, LA, USA, April 2023.
 Anemia severity and school attendance among 251,401 adolescents aged 15–18 years: a nationally representative household fixed-effects study in India.

-The Population Association of America Annual Meeting, Denver, CO, USA — April 2018.
+Population Association of America Annual Meeting, Denver, CO, USA, April 2018.
 Religion and Child Health in Sub-Saharan Africa: Religious Affiliation and Community-Level Religious Composition.

-The Population Association of America Annual Meeting, Chicago, IL, USA — April 2017.
-Influence of Disease Environment in Infancy on Child Growth in sub-Saharan Africa.
+Population Association of America Annual Meeting, Chicago, IL, USA, April 2017.
+Influence of Disease Environment in Infancy on Child Growth in Sub-Saharan Africa.
 [Poster]

-The Population Association of America 2016 Annual Meeting, Washington, DC, USA. — April 2016.
-Influence of Disease Exposure in Infancy on Childhood Health and Education in sub-Saharan Africa.
+Population Association of America Annual Meeting, Washington, DC, USA, April 2016.
+Influence of Disease Exposure in Infancy on Childhood Health and Education in Sub-Saharan Africa.
 [Poster]

-The Population Association of America Annual Meeting, San Diego, CA, USA — April 2015.
-Intergenerational Transmission of Capabilities: Mother’s and Children in sub-Saharan Africa.
+Population Association of America Annual Meeting, San Diego, CA, USA, April 2015.
+Intergenerational Transmission of Capabilities: Mothers and Children in Sub-Saharan Africa.

 Projects